techemayo/ag_ansible/README.md

-The repo contains the code for the scenario desribed ahead:
+The repo contains the code for the scenario described ahead:

 **Dynamic Configuration File Generation Using Jinja2 Templating with Node Name-Based Logic**